Jebin123Rufus/Red-Teaming-Writeups/THM-Hard/EL-Bandito.md

 While analyzing authenticated traffic through Burp Suite, it was observed that the application communicated using the `HTTP/2` protocol.

-This introduced the possibility of exploiting HTTP request desynchronization vulnerabilities between the frontend and backend servers.
+HTTP request desynchronization vulnerabilities occur when frontend and backend servers interpret request boundaries differently, allowing attackers to manipulate backend request queues.

-The assessment focused on poisoning the backend request queue in order to retrieve requests belonging to other users.
+The assessment focused on poisoning the backend queue to retrieve requests belonging to other users.

 ### Smuggled HTTP/2 Request

-A crafted desynchronization payload was sent through Burp Repeater:

 ```http
 POST / HTTP/2